hxzrx/cl-fast-queues/README.md

 ##### cvar
 A condition variable created with Bordeaux Threads which is used in enqueue and dequeue.

+##### waitp
+If waitp is set to T, the dequeue operation will wait if the queue is currently empty until a new item enqueued and notified.
+If waitp is set to NIL,the dequeue operation will not wait and return *underflow-flag* instantly if the queue is currently empty.
+The value of waitp is very important for the performance.
+DO NOT set it to T unless you do want to wait for a significant value in threads.
+The default value of waitp is T.

 ### safe-fast-lifo
 The struct of safe-lifo that can be safely accessed among threads.